Executive MBA (EMBA): Career Path

 What is an EMBA?

-An EMBA is a type of Master of Business Administration (MBA) degree designed for experienced professionals who are seeking to advance their careers.
-It is typically a part-time program that is structured to accommodate the busy schedules of working professionals.
-The EMBA program is designed to provide students with a broad-based knowledge of business, as well as the skills and strategies needed to succeed in a leadership role.
+An EMBA is a Master of Business Administration (MBA) degree designed for experienced professionals seeking to advance their careers.
+It is typically a part-time program to accommodate working professionals' busy schedules.
+The EMBA program is designed to provide students with a broad-based knowledge of business and the skills and strategies needed to succeed in a leadership role.

 What are the eligibility requirements for an EMBA program?